-Where does Shohei Ohtani want to go?
-The mystery of MLB's most coveted superstar
+Buster Olney Blog

 A longtime MLB evaluator recently detailed all the time he has spent watching Shohei Ohtani.
 The days hanging out in Japan’s northern province, where Ohtani plays.
 The in-flight movie choices across the Pacific.
 The hours observing Ohtani’s pregame and in-game work.

-The evaluator believes he has a good feel for the player, and explained why he loves his habits, and his demeanor.
+The evaluator believes he has a good feel for the player and explained why he loves his habits and his demeanor.
 “He’s a good kid,” said the evaluator.
 “And he’s got a lot of internal confidence.
 He’s got some good cockiness to him.”
-In other words, competitive arrogance.
+In other words: competitive arrogance.

 Given all that background, the evaluator was asked: What team do you think he chooses?

-“I don’t have a clue,” he answered, laughing.
+“I don’t have a clue,” he said, laughing.

 The player who has been the most-discussed in the industry also continues to be baseball’s greatest mystery, which is why a lot of MLB teams devoted many hours through the Thanksgiving weekend shaping their responses to the questionnaire recently dispersed by Ohtani’s agent.
 Like college basketball recruiters given a chance to hang out in the living room of a five-star point guard, baseball executives have been trying to figure out what appeals to Ohtani.